 Nursing home residents may not be able or willing to disclose incidents of abuse and neglect due to their fragile state or fear of reprisal.
 It is your responsibility to protect your loved one by looking for signs of possible abuse and reporting suspicious findings, such as:

 - Untreated infections or diseases

 Abuse and neglect are rarely isolated incidents.
 Often one claim of abuse exposes a pattern of maltreatment perpetrated on multiple residents.
 By reporting abuse, you not only protect your loved one, but also you are likely saving other residents from danger.

-Consult our compassionate lawyers about protecting your loved one from nursing home abuse or neglect in Charleston
+Consult our Charleston nursing home abuse lawyers about protecting your loved one from mistreatment or neglect

 For more information about your loved one’s rights to recover compensation for nursing home abuse and neglect, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.